7RU7H/Archive/Reconnaissance/Active-Directory/Active-Directory-Enumeration.md

 # Active Directory Enumeration

-For a concise and relevant as *possible* to ethical hacking article on the subject of AD visit: [[Active-Directory-Defined]]
+For a concise and relevant as *possible* to ethical hacking article on the subject of AD visit: [[Active-Directory]]

 Everything with a Domain (domain-joined (part of a domain)) is a Organisational Unit an object with attributes.
 These objects represent data, policy and physical machines